Aucread/aucread.github.io/books.md

 This is a short list of books I've read recently.
 See a full list [here](https://www.goodreads.com/user/show/36356365-piotr-put).

 ## The Power Broker by Robert Caro
-I'd like to be half a researcher Robert Caro is.
+I'd like to be half the researcher Robert Caro is.

 Rating: ★★★★★

 ## Chłopki by Joanna Kuciel-Frydryszak
-Touching portrait of peasant women in early 20th century Poland.
+Touching portraits of peasant women in early 20th century Poland.
 Struck close to home.

 Rating: ★★★★☆